kvarak/dnd/docs/_Classes/ranger.md

 These rangers are also friends to any forces in the multiverse — especially benevolent dragons, fey, and elementals — that work to preserve life and the order of the planes.

 ### Horizon Walker Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Horizon Walker Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Horizon Walker Spells table.
 The spell counts as a ranger spell for you, and it doesn’t count against the number of ranger spells you know.

 #### Horizon Walker Spells
 | Ranger Level | Spells |